-Hunting over bait on Department wildlife management areas is prohibited.
-Hunting over bait is defined as the placement and/ or use of bait(s) for attracting wildlife to a specific location for the purpose of hunting.
+Placing of bait for any purpose is prohibited on Department wildlife management areas.
+Hunting over bait is defined as the placement and/or use of bait(s) for attracting wildlife to a specific location for the purpose of hunting.
 Baits include but are not limited to grains, seeds, minerals, salts, fruits, vegetables, hay, or any other natural or manufactured foods.
 The designation does not apply to the use of scents and lures, water, food plots, standing crops or livestock feeds used in standard practices.

 Hunting over bait is also not allowed on all U.S. Fish and Wildlife Service national wildlife refuges and waterfowl production areas; U.S. Forest Service national grasslands; and all North Dakota state school, state park and state forest service lands.

 Each license holder may take and possess one wild turkey of any sex or age per license, not to exceed five licenses per person.
 Party hunting is not allowed.

 Immediately after a turkey is taken, the hunter must indicate the date of kill by cutting out the appropriate month and day from the tag provided with the license, and attach it around the leg of the turkey to prevent its removal.
 It is not legal to possess or transport a turkey unless it is properly tagged.
 The tag shall remain with the carcass until it is packaged as food.
 No person may reuse or attempt to reuse any tag issued.
 All used tags must be kept in possession until the meat is consumed or disposed of.

 License holders must accompany their own wild turkey during transportation, except that it may be shipped by licensed public carrier in receipt of proper bill of lading.

 Firearms and Archery Equipment